jdel/acdc/README.md

 # ACDC: A Continuous Docker Compose

+:warning: From this date (02 Dec 2019) onwards, this package enforces canonical imports with `jdel.org/acdc`.

 ## Goal

 acdc aims at creating a way to use docker-compose as a lightweight continuous deployment endpoint.